cazyw/shakespeare-quotes/README.md

 $ npm test
 ```

 This section is a work in progress as I develop more thorough testing practices.
 I'll also need to write unit tests that use mocking as at the moment my tests actually rely on an active database and server.
+Slightly glitchy after I made a few changes to my project structure.

 ## Discussion